 | ||Knowledge Nuggets | Fact Sheets | Research Papers

-- The use of adequate, well-balanced diets can maximize profits or minimize losses in a feeding program.
-An animal's diet must contain the essential nutrients in appropriate amounts and ratios.
+- The use of adequate, well-balanced rations can improve profits or help minimize losses in a livestock operation.
+An animal's ration must contain the essential nutrients in appropriate amounts and ratios.

-- The diet of a ruminant consists mainly of fibrous plant material, which requires prolonged chewing, fermentation and soaking before its nutrients are available for digestion and absorption.
+- The diet of a ruminant consists mainly of fibrous plant material, which requires prolonged chewing, fermentation and rumination before its nutrients are available for digestion and absorption.

 - The compartments in which this takes place are the forestomachs, of which there are three: the rumen, the reticulum, and the omasum.
-The proper stomach, corresponding to the simple monogastric stomach, is called the abomasum.
+The fourth compartment, the proper stomach which corresponds to the simple stomach of a monogastric is the abomasum.

-- Feeds for beef cattle must supply energy, protein, certain vitamins and minerals.
-The main components of food are water and dry matter.
-The dry matter consists of organic material and inorganic material.
+- Feed for beef cattle must supply energy, protein, vitamins, macro and trace minerals.
+Consumed feeds contain both water and dry matter.
+The amount of each depends on the type of forage or stored feed that is provided to the animal.
+The dry matter consists of organic and inorganic material.

-- The major minerals in cattle nutrition are calcium, phosphorus, sodium, chlorine, magnesium, and potassium.
-They are required at comparatively high levels described as percent of diet or grams per day.
-Those required in very small amounts (micro or trace minerals) include iodine, copper, zinc, sulphur and selenium.
+- The major minerals in cattle nutrition are calcium, phosphorus, sodium, chlorine, magnesium, potassium and sulfur.
+They are required at comparatively high levels described as percent of diet or grams per head per day.
+Macro minerals are required in very small amounts.
+They include cobalt, iodine, copper, manganese, zinc, and selenium.

-- Vitamin E and selenium work together, for proper development of muscle tissue.
-Lack of Vitamin E and/or selenium causes white muscle disease, lower reproductive performance and immunity.
+- Vitamin E and selenium work together in all functions of the body.
+The lack of vitamin E and/or selenium causes white muscle disease, lower metabolic and reproductive efficiency, and immune function.